Rondel M1 car-by-car histories

 In addition to the above, unknown Rondel M1s were driven by Greg Sun and Walt Modelski.

-Thanks to Chris Townsend for his initial hard work on these cars, to David McKinney for his notes, to former owners Bobby Rahal, Randy Zimmer, Al Justason, Chris O'Brien, Mike Rand, Greg Dauterman, Bill Boveniser and Richard Parkin for their help, to current owners Seann Burgess, Steve Worrad and Bob Connearney, to Jim Langan and Paul Decker for their help tracing the ex-Jim Vawter car that became a sports racer, and to Bobby, Al, Chris, Ted Walker, Steve Wilkinson, Iain Nicolson and Vincent Puleo for kindly allowing me to use their photographs.
+Thanks to Chris Townsend for his initial hard work on these cars, to David McKinney for his notes, to former owners Bobby Rahal, Randy Zimmer, Al Justason, Chris O'Brien, Mike Rand, Greg Dauterman, Bill Boveniser and Richard Parkin for their help, to current owners Seann Burgess, Steve Worrad and Bob Connearney, to Jim Langan and Paul Decker for their help tracing the ex-Jim Vawter car that became a sports racer, and to Bobby, Al, Chris, Ted Walker, Steve Wilkinson, Iain Nicolson, Vincent Puleo and Peter Watson for kindly allowing me to use their photographs.
 The initial description of the Motul M1 appeared in Autosport 19 October 1972 p2.

 All and any help would be gratefully received.
 Please email Allen at firstname.lastname@example.org if you can add anything.